We inform debate and legislation in UK Parliament that affect people with mental health problems. This involves:

 We were pleased to see mental health be given the attention it deserves within the Long Term Plan.
 For too long, those with mental health problems have had to put up with second-rate, second-class services.
 And there are still far too many people struggling to access treatment and support.
 Decades of underfunding and neglect mean that services are often delivered in places that aren’t good enough and sometimes even dangerous.
 Plus, there are significant shortages in the mental health workforce.

-That’s why Mind, The Royal College of Psychiatrists, and Rethink Mental Illness have joined together to call on Parliament to amend the NHS Funding Bill.
-We want to see a new clause inserted, which would mean the Secretary of State for Health and Social Care would be legally required to report to Parliament every year on how funding for mental health services has moved us closer to parity of esteem.
-Parliament would have a chance to scrutinise this report, and hold the Government to account.
+We’ve joined together with, The Royal College of Psychiatrists and Rethink Mental Illness to call on Parliament to amend the NHS Funding Bill.
+We want to see a new clause inserted.
+This clause would mean the Secretary of State for Health and Social Care would be legally required to report to Parliament every year.
+They’d specifically have to report how funding for mental health services has moved us closer to valuing mental health as much as we do physical health.
+Parliament would have a chance to look at this report and make sure the Government is keeping its promises.

 The Mental Health Act 1983 is the main piece of legislation which sets out when you can be detained and treated in hospital without your agreement, and your rights in these circumstances.
 This is also known as being sectioned.
 At over 30 years old, the Mental Health Act 1983 is outdated and in urgent need of reform.
 Attitudes towards mental health have changed radically in recent years, however the Act has not kept up with this progress.

 In October 2017, the Government commissioned an independent review of the Mental Health Act, led by Professor Sir Simon Wessely and the final report was published in December 2018.
 It included 154 recommendations aimed at improving people’s experiences under the Act and reducing the need to detain people under the Act.